 6. Do more small acts of micro bravery

-Doing small acts of micro bravery everyday will gradually help to build your confidence.
+Doing small acts of micro bravery every day will gradually help to build your confidence.
 If you don’t like booking appointments by phone and always choose to book them online, then step outside your comfort zone and pick up the phone.
 If talking to strangers scares you, then ask the checkout person how their day is going.
 If going swimming in public makes you feel anxious, then ask a friend to go with you.
-Things becomes much easier with practise and small acts of micro bravery will slowly build your confidence.
+Things become much easier with practice and small acts of micro bravery will slowly build your confidence.